hermixy/GalileoGen2GPIO/README.md

 close(fd);
 ```
-### Step 2 - Set the pin direction
+### Step 2 - Set the Pin Direction

 GPIO pins are either inputs or outputs.
-When set as an input, a read() operation will return whatever level the pin is at when the read happens.
-When set as an output, a write() operation will set the pin to whatever level is desired.
-(There are also cases where reading a pin set as output just returns whatever was last written; but, let's not get too ahead of ourselves.)
+When set as an input, a read() operation will return whatever logic level is presented by external circuitry when the read happens.
+When set as an output, a write() operation will set the pin to whatever logic level is desired.
+(There are also cases where a read() of a pin set as output just returns whatever was last written; but, let's not get too ahead of ourselves.)
 We set the direction via sysfs:

 ```C
 int fd;